The Chesney Archives will be closed from December 21 through January 1 for JHU winter holiday break.

 Scope and Content

 The John Howland Collection spans his lifetime and includes some posthumous material.
-It contains newspaper clippings, certificates, photographs, correspondence, and reprints.
-Especially noteworthy are transcripts of eulogies written in memory of Howland by Janos Bokay, Ader Bosahyi, and Graham Lusk.
+It contains scrapbooks, newspaper clippings, certificates, photographs, correspondence, and reprints.
+The 4 scrapbooks include photographs, clippings, correspondence, programs, invitations, and notebooks documenting Howland’s education and early career in medicine.
+Also noteworthy are transcripts of eulogies written in memory of Howland by Janos Bokay, Ader Bosahyi, and Graham Lusk.

 Catalog Record